bballdave025/nyquist-text-existence/IP_Plus_Vision_-_Nyquist_rev-2026-01-07.md

 - a principled basis for abstention,
 - a rationale for full-resolution and multi-scale analysis,
 - and a framework for evaluating negative results without post hoc revision.

+**Model behavior under information loss.**

+We note that modern convolutional vision models may continue to produce confident high-level classifications (e.g., “document,” “contains text”) even when stroke-scale information is provably absent at the resolution presented to the model.
+This behavior reflects the use of global structure, layout cues, and learned priors rather than access to evidentiary text signal.
+Such outputs are therefore not treated here as measurements of text existence.
+Instead, they serve to illustrate a potential divergence between model confidence and information-theoretic availability of evidence once sampling limits are violated.
+For this reason, model behavior is discussed only qualitatively and is not used as a primary anchor or experimental endpoint in this work.

 This document establishes theory and scope.
 Experiments will test—not extend— these claims.